 Within a reasonable time after the person’s death, you or another person who is taking responsibility for settling the estate should begin the process of closing your loved one’s affairs.
 The following is a list of some of the responsibilities that typically require attention:

 - Request as many as 5 or 10 copies of the death certificate.
-They will be needed to claim insurance benefits, close accounts and allow transfer of assets in bank and other financial accounts, settle credit card and other debts, and confirm the person’s death with the Social Security administration, Veterans Administration, or other government agencies.
+They will be needed to claim insurance benefits, close accounts, and allow the transfer of assets in bank and other financial accounts, settle credit cards and other debts and confirm the person’s death with the Social Security Administration, Veterans Administration, or other government agencies.

 - Notify Medicare supplement providers.
 If your loved one received Medicare, Social Security will inform the program of the death.
 However, you should contact providers to cancel any Medicare Prescription Drug Coverage (Part D), Medicare Advantage plan or Medigap policy.
 Phone numbers will be available on the plan membership cards.

-- Contact his or her employerif the deceased was working.
-Ask about pension plan, credit unions and life insurance or union death benefits.
+- Contact his or her employer if the deceased was working.
+Ask about the pension plans, credit unions, and life insurance or union death benefits from this employer and any previous employers.
 You will need a death certificate for each claim.
-Also, stop employer provided health insurance for the decedent.
+Also, stop employer-provided health insurance for the decedent.